Even a beginning canner can make peach jam with these easy to follow directions. Everything you need to know for sweet, delicious, home canned jam.

 - 2 Tbsp lemon juice bottled

-- 4 1/ 2-5 C sugar depending on sweetness of fruit
+- 4 1/2 C sugar may need up to 5 cups, depending on sweetness of fruit

 - 1/2 tsp nutmeg

 - Prepare peaches by peeling, pitting and cutting into small pieces